zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 The same way RDS is to get managed Relational Database...

-ElasticCache is to get managed Redis or Mencahced.
+ElasticCache is to get managed Redis or Memcahced.

 Cache are in-memory databases with really high performance,low latency